 Today I am sharing how to deal with paper clutter as a minimalist family.
-Before we started decluttering I kept our papers filed in a huge two drawer metal file cabinet.
+Before we started decluttering I kept our papers filed in a huge two-drawer metal file cabinet.
 This was full!
 I felt decluttering paper was too overwhelming so I always put it off.
 Once the decluttering was finished I wondered why I waited so long.

 When dealing with mail immediately you will cut down on 50% or more of the paper clutter right away (this is something I noticed in our home).
-The mail that is important and I do need to keep I take into my office, which brings me to my next tip.
+The mail that is important I keep and take into my office, which brings me to my next tip.

 Keep all of the paper clutter, items you need to look through, and files in one place.
 If you can do one thing to cut down on the paper chaos it would be keeping all the paper in one box or one room.

-When we moved a few months ago I went through our house file to see what should be left for the new home owner.
+When we moved a few months ago I went through our house file to see what should be left for the new homeowner.
 I found a whole bag of manuals, half of them were for things we didn’t have anymore and the other half I had never looked at.

 The exception to the rule!
 I keep my car manual and I store it in the car.
 This is the only manual that I have ever referenced over and over.

-Children’s Paper Clutter
+Children and Paper Clutter

 Anything that is informational I transfer the information into my calendar and recycle the paper.
-If I have to keep the paper until the event I make sure to get rid of it as soon as its taken care of.
+If I have to keep the paper until the event I make sure to get rid of it as soon as it’s taken care of.

 The homework that is returned to us I usually recycle right away, but I am saving a few educational papers that I think we can revisit throughout the year.
 Once these skills are mastered we will declutter them.